 One of the few things that can warp and weaken the plastic is prolonged exposure to direct sunlight as the UV rays will limit the lifetime of your boat.

-Fully rigged the Passport checks in at a reasonable 75 pounds.
-You won’t find many pedal kayaks this light.
+Fully rigged the Hobie Mirage Passport checks in at a reasonable 75 pounds.
+You won’t find many pedal boats this light.
 The shorter length means that you may be able to fit it in the back of some trucks.

 For tandem carries there’s a couple of “T-handles” on the bow and stern.
 There’s another handle along the side which can be nice for a third person if you’re looking at an extended portage.